resteybar/avedac-mbarivision/README.md

 > runclip

 Alternatively, you can run mbarivision by hand.
-The options can all be found [here](https://bitbucket.com/mbari/avedac/src/master/aved-mbarivision/OPTIONS.md)
+The options can all be found [here](doc/OPTIONS.md)

-TODO: put example here